California Penal Code 503 PC describes embezzlement as unlawfully taking money or property entrusted to you to deprive the owner of using it.

 What I have you do is come into my office.
 We go over everything.
 I ask you to be honest and tell me the truth about what happened.
 The reason for that is that I don't want to be surprised later, and if I'm not working with all of the facts, then I will not be able to come up with a good solution for you.

-We'll come up with a solution, but if I'm missing essential pieces of the puzzle you don't want to tell me because it makes you look guilty, that won't help you.
+We'll come up with a solution, but if I'm missing essential pieces of the puzzle and you don't want to tell me because it would make you look guilty, that won't help you.

 Anything said between an attorney and a client is privileged information.
-The attorney can't divulge it to anybody unless the client consents it, and it makes sense to divulge it because you're trying to work things out with the other side.
+The attorney can't divulge it to anybody unless the client consents, and it makes sense to do so because you're trying to work things out with the other side.

 Can You Avoid Jail Time?

-Possibly.
-Other angles can be taken in an embezzlement case.
-We can try to get a different charge if the embezzlement is not too hefty.
-There are also ways of avoiding jail time and prison time.
+There are other strategies that can be employed in an embezzlement case.
+We can explore the possibility of a different charge if the embezzlement is not substantial.
+There are also ways to potentially avoid jail time and prison time.

 Then, a lot of them take the position that, okay, if you're not going to pay the money back, we're going to make it, so you're ordered to pay the money back anyway, and we're going to take it out of your hide.